 Despite falsification of some of Arrhenius's hypotheses, his line of thought remained dominant.
-Yet there have been some important studies, based on palaeoclimatological reconstructions (mostly the Vostok ice cores [12,13]), which have pointed to the opposite direction of causality, i.e., the change of temperature as the cause and that in the CO_2 concentration as the effect.
-Such claims have explained the fact that temperature change leads and CO_2 concentration change follows.
-In agreement with Roe [11], several papers have found the time lag positive, with estimates varying from 50 to 1000 years, depending on the time period and the particular study [14-18].
-Claims that CO_2 concentration leads (i.e., a negative lag) have not been generally made in these studies.
-At most a synchrony claim has been sought, on the basis that the estimated positive lags are often within the 95% uncertainty range [18] while in one of them [16] it has been asserted that a "short lead of CO_2 over temperature cannot be excluded".
+Yet there have been some important studies, based on palaeoclimatological reconstructions (mostly the Vostok ice cores [25,26]), which have pointed to the opposite direction of causality, i.e., the change of temperature as the cause and that in the $CO_2$ concentration as the effect.
+Such claims have explained the fact that temperature change leads and $CO_2$ concentration change follows.
+In agreement with Roe [24], several papers have found the time lag positive, with estimates varying from 50 to 1000 years or more, depending on the time period and the particular study [27-32].
+Claims that $CO_2$ concentration leads (i.e., a negative lag) have not been generally made in these studies.
+At most a synchrony claim has been sought, on the basis that the estimated positive lags are often within the 95% uncertainty range [31], while in one of them [29] it has been asserted that a "short lead of $CO_2$ over temperature cannot be excluded".
+With respect to the last deglacial warming, Liu et al. [32], using a breakpoint lead-lag analysis, again find positive lags and conclude that the $CO_2$ is an internal feedback in Earth's climate system rather than an initial trigger.

 Figure 3.
-Proxy-based reconstructions of global mean temperature and CO2 concentration during the Phanerozoic Eon.
-The temperature reconstruction by Scotese [19] was mainly based on proxies from [20-22], while the CO2 concentration proxies have been taken from Davis [23], Berner [24] and Ekart et al. [25]; all original figures were digitized in this study.
-The chronologies of geologic eras shown in the bottom of the figure have been taken from the International Commission on Stratigraphy (https://stratigraphy.org/chart).
+Proxy-based reconstructions of global mean temperature and $CO_2$ concentration during the Phanerozoic Eon.
+The temperature reconstruction by Scotese [33] was mainly based on proxies from [34-36], while the $CO_2$ concentration proxies have been taken from Davis [37], Berner [38] and Ekart et al. [39]; all original figures were digitized in this study.
+The chronologies of geologic eras shown in the bottom of the figure have been taken from the International Commission on Stratigraphy [40].

-Figure 4. (upper) Time series of temperature and CO_2 concentration from the Vostok ice core, covering part of the Quaternary (420,000 years) with time step of 1000 years. (lower) Auto- and cross-correlograms of the two time series.
-The maximum value of the cross-correlation coefficient, marked as \blacklozenge , is 0.88 and appears at lag 1 (thousand years) (adapted from Koutsoyiannis [17]).
+Figure 4. (upper) Time series of temperature and $CO_2$ concentration from the Vostok ice core, covering part of the Quaternary (420,000 years) with time step of 1000 years. (lower) Auto- and cross-correlograms of the two time series.
+The maximum value of the cross-correlation coefficient, marked as $\blacklozenge$ , is 0.88 and appears at lag 1 (thousand years) (adapted from Koutsoyiannis [30]).

-Since palaeoclimatic data suggest a direction opposite to that assumed by Arrhenius, Koutsoyiannis [17], using palaeoclimatic data from the Vostok ice cores at a time resolution of 1000 years and a stochastic framework similar to that of the present study (see Section 4.1) concluded that change in temperature precedes that of CO_2 by one time step (1000 years), as illustrated in Figure 4.
+Since palaeoclimatic data suggest a direction opposite to that assumed by Arrhenius, Koutsoyiannis [30], using palaeoclimatic data from the Vostok ice cores at a time resolution of 1000 years and a stochastic framework similar to that of the present study (see Section 4.1) concluded that change in temperature precedes that of $CO_2$ by one time step (1000 years), as illustrated in Figure 4.
 He also noted that this causality condition holds for a wide range of time lags, up to 26,000 years, and hence the time lag is positive and most likely real.
 He asserted that the problem is obviously more complex than that of exclusive roles of cause and effect, classifying it in the "hen-or-egg" causality problems.
 Obviously, however, the proxy character of these data and the too-large time step of the time series reduce the reliability and accuracy of the results.